hughluo/paper/distributed_file_systems/The_Google_File_System.md

 * stale replicas will be garbage collected ASAP
 * since clemts cache chunk location, it may be stale replicas, but it will usally a premature end of chunk rather than outdated data since most file are append-only
 * regular handshakes between master and all chunkservers to dect data corruption by checksumming.
+* does not guarantee all replicas are bytewise identical
+* guarantee that data is written at least once as an atomic unit

+## Performance
+High aggregate throuput to many concurrent readers and wirters.

+### Environment
+GFS: 1 master, 2 master replicas, 16 chunkservers, 16 clients, all the machines are dual 1.4 GHZ PIII, 2GB RAM, 80GB 5400 rpm disks * 2, 100 Mbps full-duplex Ethernet.
+All 19 GFS server machines are connected to one switch, all 16 client machines to the other switch.
+The two switches connected with a 1 Gbps link.

+### Read
+* 125 MB/s is the limit of the switch
+* One client read.
+10 MB/s
+* All clients randomly read simutaneously 4mb area.
+Aggregate at 94 MB/s for 16 readers (6MB/s per client).

+### Write
+* 67 MB/s is the limit of the switch, need to write to 3 of chunkservers(12.5 MB/s each).
+* one client write, 6.3 MB/s
+* All clients randomly write simutaneously to distinct files.
+Aggreagte at 35 MB/s (2.2 MB/s per client)

+### Append
+* 6.0 MB/s for one client
+* 4.8 MB/s when 16 clients append simultaneously to a single file (congestion and variances in network transfer rate seen by different clients)

+## Recovery
+kill two chunkservers each with 16000 chunks and 660 GB data => 266 chunks only have single replica => restore to at least 2x replica within 2 minutes